kristofhracza/hacking-procedure/README.md

 # Hello
 This site consist of techniques that will help with compromising CTF-like systems.
-The book is mainly made up of notes from Hack The Box writeups and from some other projects on which I've been working on.
+The book is mainly made up of notes from Hack The Box write-ups and from some other projects on which I've been working on.